 - It will have a regional socio-economic impact

 - It will significantly contribute to scientific or technological innovation

-Basically, you will agree to start a company in Spain and conduct some business there.
+You will agree to start a company in Spain and conduct some business there.
 The cost to set up a Spanish company and obtain residency isn’t outrageous; expect to pay €5,000 to €10,000 or so for full service depending on a variety of factors.